zuramai/voler/README.md

 <h1 align="center">Voler</h1>
 <div align="center">
   Voler is a Admin Dashboard Template that can help you develop faster.
-Made with Bootstrap 5 Alpha.
+Made with Bootstrap 5 Beta 1.
 No jQuery dependency.
 </div>
 <span>